-Genetically Modified or GM food refer to those crops whose DNA has been modified scientifically for better results.
+Genetically Modified or GM food refers to those food items whose DNA has been modified scientifically for better results.

-Many of the food items we eat are already genetically modified but we cannot know without checking the labelling
+Many of the food items we eat are already genetically modified but we cannot know without checking the labeling.

 The following three techniques are used in GM modifications by genetic engineering: